 When registering students for courses, noted preferences are always taken into consideration.
-However, they can not always be guaranteed due to several reasons: course availability, curriculum requirements and placement test results.
+However, they can not always be guaranteed due to several reasons: course availability, curriculum requirements and placement assessment results.

 I have AP credits and/or Middle College credits.
 How do I get credit for those courses?

 The University does not receive Advanced Placement (AP) scores until the middle of July.
-If you do not receive notification that your scores have been received by August 1st, please contact Coleen Curtis at firstname.lastname@example.org or by telephone at (201) 692-2732 to ensure your scores have been received.
+If you do not receive notification that your scores have been received by August 1st, please contact Coleen Curtis at email@example.com or by telephone at 201-692-2732 to ensure your scores have been received.
 If you receive AP credits, please contact your academic department or the Advisement Center to make sure your fall semester schedule is correct.
 Please see also Metro AP Credits (PDF).

-If you have questions regarding your Middle College credits, please contact Ms. Barbara Torna, Program Director of the Middle College Program at 201-692-6504 or via email at email@example.com.
+If you have questions regarding your Middle College credits, please contact Jordan Mitchell, Senior Program Director of the Middle College Program at 201-692-6504 or via email at firstname.lastname@example.org.

 I have a course on my schedule called "SOS exams".
 What are SOS exams?

 Selected math, sciences, and engineering technology courses may require the participation in the Support Our Students (SOS) program.
-The SOS program is designed to provide additional support and enhance all students academic success.
-For more information, please visit http://view2.fdu.edu/academics/university-college/school-of-natural-sciences/support-our-students/
+The SOS program is designed to provide additional support and to enhance all students' academic success.

 Transitioning to University Life is a 1 credit course required for graduation by all students.
 This course helps students make a successful transition from high school to college.
 It provides entering students with a learning experience that supports them during their first semester at FDU.